zachbateman/easy_gui/README.md

 # Current Features

-  - Quickly and easily build a GUI by subclassing the easy_gui.EasyGUI class.
+  - Quickly and easily build a GUI by subclassing easy_gui.EasyGUI.
   - Create one or more Sections to organize GUI elements.
   - Add easy_gui Widget objects to Sections:
     - Button, Label, Entry, CheckBox, DropDown, ListBox, Tree, MatplotlibPlot, StdOutBox, ScrolledText